The Rook (novel): Plot

-The new Myfanwy does show skill at her job and finds she's able to do far more with her powers than her predecessor was, implied to be the result of Thomas' developing psychological blocks on her powers based on the traumatic experiences that activated them and her treatment in the aftermath which Myfanwy has not 'inherited'.
-This makes her stand out more with the other members of the Checquy, especially when Myfanwy uses them to dispatch a large patch of semi-sentient mold and a large cube of carnivorous flesh.
-She also discovers that many recent troubles are due to a group known as the Grafters, a group of Belgians who were seemingly destroyed in the 1600s after failing to conquer the Isle of Wight.
-The group was seen as monstrous due to its deep and thorough knowledge of genetic and surgical modification.
-They were considered a dire threat by the Checquy.
+After a few missteps, Myfanwy turns out to be skilled at her job.
+She also finds that she is able to do far more with her powers than Thomas was, implied to be the result of Thomas having developed psychological blocks on her powers due to the traumatic experiences that activated them.
+This catches the attention of other members of the Checquy, especially when Myfanwy uses them to dispatch a large patch of semi-sentient mold and a large cube of carnivorous flesh.
+She also discovers that many recent troubles are due to the Grafters, a group of Belgians who conducted intensive research into genetic and surgical modification and used that knowledge to create inhuman super-soldiers.
+In the 1600s, the Grafters attempted to conquer the Isle of Wight, but were repulsed by the Checquy in a bloody battle.
+Though they were subsequently seemingly destroyed, they became the stuff of nightmares among the Checquy.

-Myfanwy soon finds that her fellow Rook, Rook Gestalt (one mind with four bodies, one of which is female), is working for the Grafters.
-While Gestalt isn't the one who had tried to kill her, it (as the first Myfanwy refers to Gestalt) views her with great disdain.
-She publicly accuses it of treason at a Checquy event, which ends in many of the Retainers, the non-supernatural members of the Checquy, turning on the powered members.
+Myfanwy soon finds that Rook Gestalt (one mind with four bodies, one of which is female) is working for the Grafters.
+While Gestalt is not the one who had tried to kill her, it (as Thomas had referred to Gestalt) views her with great disdain.
+She publicly accuses Gestalt of treason at a Checquy event, which ends in many of the Retainers, the non-supernatural members of the Checquy, turning on the powered members.
 Two of the Gestalt bodies are captured, with two escaping.
 This exacerbates Myfanwy's fears for herself, as well as for her sister Bronwyn, who managed to track Myfanwy down with the intent to rediscover her lost sibling, unaware of Myfanwy's true identity as a supernatural operative.
-Myfanwy initially suspects Bishop Alrich, a vampire, is the culprit, but eventually discovers that it is actually Bishop Grantchester, the man whom the first Myfanwy had replaced as Rook after he was promoted.
+Myfanwy initially suspects Bishop Alrich, a vampire, is the culprit, but eventually discovers that it is actually Bishop Grantchester, the man whom Thomas had replaced as Rook after he was promoted.
 Grantchester attempts to have Myfanwy's mind wiped again, but she fights back and successfully kills two of Gestalt's bodies in the process.
-Grantchester gets away, however the remaining Grafter threats are killed, and the remaining Gestalt bodies are either taken captive or killed.
+Though Grantchester gets away, the remaining Grafter threats are killed, and the remaining Gestalt bodies are either taken captive or killed.

-The book ends with Myfanwy's discovering one of the founders of the Grafter group in her office, wanting to discuss a potential merger of his group with the Checquy.
-Despite her fears over what potential threats this may bring and belief that the Grafters are still a potential threat, Myfanwy agrees to create a meeting with the remaining members of the inner court.
-She has decided to remain with the court but decides against telling anyone else about her memory loss.
+Myfanwy returns to her office to discover one of the founders of the Grafter group in her office, wanting to discuss a potential merger of his group with the Checquy.
+Despite her uncertainties regarding the threat the Grafters still pose to the Checquy, Myfanwy agrees to create a meeting with the remaining members of the inner court.
+She retains her position as Rook, but decides against telling anyone else about her memory loss.